 - Draft EAC report/recommendations

-- Distribute the EAC report by February 1st to the Superintendent/President, Evaluatee, TEC Chair, and TERB Coordinator.
+- Distribute the EAC report by February 1st to the Superintendent/President, Evaluee, TEC Chair, and TERB Coordinator.

-17.7.6 The EAC chair shall establish a timeline for the appeals process.
+17.7.5 The EAC Chair shall establish a timeline for the appeals process.
 The timeline shall be constructed so that the President/Superintendent receives the final appeals review report and recommendation no later than February 1 or the first business day following.

-17.7.8 If a tenure and/or rehire recommendation is negative, the TEC chair shall inform the TERB Coordinator and the evaluatee within 5 working days from the time the recommendation is made.
-The TERB Coordinator will apprise the evaluatee of his/her right to appeal the recommendation.
-If the evaluatee decides to appeal the TEC’s recommendation, the TERB Coordinator will facilitate the initiation of the appeals process.
-In addition to contacting the evaluatee by phone or email, a registered letter will be sent to the evaluatee’s home within 48 hours.
-The evaluatee shall have 48 hours from the time the letter is delivered to contact the TERB Coordinator to initiate the appeals process.
+17.7.7 If a tenure and/or rehire recommendation is negative, the TEC Chair shall inform the TERB Coordinator and the evaluee within 5 working days from the time the recommendation is made.
+The TERB Coordinator will apprise the evaluee of his/her right to appeal the recommendation, and if the evaluee decides to appeal the TEC’s recommendation, the TERB Coordinator will facilitate the initiation of the appeals process.
+In addition to contacting the evaluee by phone or email, a registered letter will be sent to the evaluee’s home within 48 hours.
+The evaluee shall have 48 hours from the time the letter is delivered to contact the TERB Coordinator to initiate the appeals process.

-17.7.9 In each case of appeal, the TERB office shall forward the evaluatee’s file to the Chair of the EAC within 3 business days of the identification of the Chair from among the committee’s membership.
+17.7.8 In each case of appeal, the TERB office shall forward the evaluee’s file to the Chair of the EAC within three (3) business days of the identification of the Chair from among the committee’s membership.

-17.7.10 The file will be available for examination at the TERB office or at the Office of Instructional Services during normal business hours by each member of the EAC.
+17.7.9 The file will be available for examination by each member of the EAC at the TERB office or at the Office of Instructional Services during normal business hours.

-17.7.12 The EAC is convened for the purpose of due process within the context of the college and does not perform a legal function.
+17.7.11 The EAC is convened for the purpose of due process within the context of the college and does not perform a legal function.
 Given this context, the EAC shall not engage with attorneys during the review and appeal process.
-If either the appellant or any TEC member engages legal representation, the internal due process outlined in this article shall end immediately.
+If either the appellant or any TEC member engages legal representation, the internal due process outlined in this Article shall end immediately.

-17.7.14 All recommendations regarding tenure and rehire appeals will be explained in writing and submitted to the TERB Coordinator, the TEC, the Superintendent/President and the evaluatee by the Chair of the EAC.
+17.7.13 All recommendations regarding tenure and rehire appeals will be explained in writing and submitted to the TERB Coordinator, the TEC, the Superintendent/President and the evaluee by the Chair of the EAC.